GoogleCloudPlatform/emblem/content-api/README.md

    to one that has permission to access the database.
 The email you used to create the project is fine.
 Also select the project you created the database in.
+1. Set the variable `PROJECT_ID` to the project you selected in the previous step by running the following command:

+        export PROJECT_ID=$(gcloud config get-value project)

 1. Create a container for the API server using Cloud Build.
-Replace _PROJECT_ in the command with your project ID.

-        gcloud builds submit . --tag=gcr.io/_PROJECT_/content-api
+        gcloud builds submit . --tag=gcr.io/$PROJECT_ID/content-api

     This will create a container image and save it in a container registry.

 1. Deploy to Cloud Run.

-        gcloud run deploy --image=gcr.io/_PROJECT_/content-api
+        gcloud run deploy --image=gcr.io/$PROJECT_ID/content-api

 The API server will be deployed and run.
 Note the
 URI of the new service.
 This URI will need to be provided to